 This is a bonus lecture and has nothing to do with the course.

-I am an experienced .Net developer, certified as an MCSD .Net in C#.net.
+I am an experienced .Net developer, previously certified as an MCSD .Net in C#.net [expired].
 I have a masters of science degree in computer information systems, and a bachelor of science degree in computer science.
-I also have many years of experience instructing college courses online in SQL databases, C#/VB .Net programming, java programming, and Microsoft office technology.
-I have created many online technical training courses that can be purchased here or on other various platforms like O'Reilly/InfiniteSkills, and my own site at training MajorGuidanceSolutions
+I also have many years of experience instructing college courses online in SQL databases, C#/VB .Net programming, Java programming, and Microsoft Office.
+I have created many online technical training courses that can be found on various platforms like O'Reilly/InfiniteSkills, Udemy, and others.
+I also run MajorGuidanceSolutions, a training and consulting company ,while working fulltime as a .Net developer.